educ8s/OpenMV-L298N-Motor-Control/README.md

 # OpenMV-L298N-Motor-Control

-This is an Automatic RGB565 Color Tracking Example project that comes with the OpenMV cam.
-It lets you track an object by color.
-I modified the provided code to support the inexpensive (less than $10) ILI9341 display.
-Using an OpenMV H7 cam it can track an object and drive the display at 40 fps!
+These are two simple examples of motor control using the L298N driver and OpenMV.
+You can use either the OpenMV M7 or the OpenMV H7 board.
 Check the video for more details.

 <p align="center">
   <img src="demo.jpg" alt="OpenMV L298N tutorial" width="1280">